Fancyflame/Any-ref-rs/README.md

 assert_eq!(moved_ar.get(), &vec![&1, &2, &3, &4]);
 ```

-### 📣 Notice
+### 📣 Compatibility Notice
-At present version(rustc 1.60.0), due to a problem with type inferer, we cannot use `AnyRef::new` to initialize `AnyRef` in stable rust now, but it can in nightly.
-Thus we use `new_any_ref` as an temporary alternative solution. *This problem is expected to be settle in ructc 1.61.0*.
+Below the version of rustc 1.61, due to a problem with type inferer, we cannot use `AnyRef::new` to initialize `AnyRef` in stable rust,

-`AnyRef::new` expected to be the formal way to initialize `AnyRef` in the future, *use `AnyRef::new` if possible*.
+using `new_any_ref` as an temporary alternative solution.
+**Please upgrade your rustc to 1.61.0 or later if possible!**

 ### 🤔 Troubleshooting
 Everyone is welcomed to find out bugs or put forward your ideas of improvement, and please feel free to open an issue if you have any questions.

-This crate is maintained.
+This crate is maintained (Written in 2022/6/18).

 ### ⚖️ License
 MIT